1. What is the first time RD exam pass rate for your program graduates?

-We have a 99% graduation rate since program inception (1996).
-While all graduates have successfully completed the program within 150% of the planned time period, approximately 5% of those graduated 1 to 6 weeks late.
+We have a 100% graduation rate since program inception (1996).
+While all graduates have successfully completed the program within 150% of the planned time period, approximately 5% of those graduated one to six weeks late.
 Reasons for late graduation included a) the need to make up time from personal illness or family matter, or b) the requirement to repeat a rotation(s) and/or project assignment(s) due to the inibility to meet basic competencies initially.

 16. Where are most of your current interns from the US and abroad?

 Historically, our interns come from all over the US, however the majority of our applicant pool is from the southeastern region given our geographic location.
 We have no quotas or "favorites" among DPD program, graduate program, or US region.
 We are an equal opportunity university and comply with ACEND'S VALUES IN DIVERSITY.

 To date, ~5% of intern graduate were international or minority descent and another 5% were male.
 We consider all applicants who complete an ACEND-accreditedUS DPD OR a Substantially Equivalent International Program in Dietetics (ITC).
 However, this internship CANNOT accept international students here on student or work visas.